mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 light weaponry.
 Jump troops in the army are special forces as opposed to the marines, all of whom are trained for such operations.
-Notably, jump-trained army units post ‘drop wings’ on their uniforms while marines retain a space for wings but do not post them since all marines are jump troops.
+Notably, jump-trained army units post 'drop wings' on their uniforms while marines retain a space for wings but do not post them since all marines are jump troops.